 The music industry presents unique tax challenges.
-For 2026, the IRS continues its close scrutiny on "hobby loss" rules, but major legislative updates, like the newly expanded 1099 thresholds under the OBBBA and the recording benefits of the HITS Act, mean there is more money to be saved than ever.
+For 2026, the IRS continues its close scrutiny on "hobby loss" rules, but major legislative updates, like the newly expanded information reporting thresholds under the OBBBA, mean there is more money to be saved than ever.

 This guide covers the essential “ordinary and necessary” business expenses musicians must track to maximize after-tax income.